node-red/node-red.github.io/docs/hardware/raspberrypi.md

   - on the Desktop, select `Menu -> Programming -> Node-RED`.
   - or run `node-red-start` in a new terminal window.

+*Note:* closing the window (or ctrl-c) does not stop Node-RED running.
+It will continue running in the background.

 To stop Node-RED, run the command `node-red-stop`.

 #### Autostart on boot (preloaded versions)